 Following comments from NRW raising concerns about the proximity of the development in relation to the C2 Flood Zone and Flood Consequences Assessment (FCA) was submitted for consideration.
 Further flood modelling was also undertaken and NRW considered the flood modelling to be sound and demonstrated a worst case scenario of a 1 in 1000 year event with an 80% blockage of the Railway Bridge.
-This demonstrated that the site continued to remain wholly outside the C2 flood zone and NRW confirmed that they had no objection to the proposed development on flood risk grounds.
+This demonstrated that in the worst case scenario event the flood zone would slightly extend in to the site.
+Following recommendations from NRW the red line boundary was amended removing this area from the development site and NRW are satisfied that the site is located wholly outside any flood zone.